Prashant0224/Prashant0224/README.md

 # 👋 Hello, I'm Prashant Litoriya

-I'm a Final-year B.Tech Computer Science student based in Indore, passionate about solving real-world problems using **Data Science, Machine Learning**, and **Artificial Intelligence**.
+I'm a Recently Graduated  B.Tech Computer Science student based in Indore, passionate about solving real-world problems using **Data Science, Machine Learning**, and **Artificial Intelligence**.
 My journey in technology is driven not just by academics, but by curiosity, exploration, and the excitement of building smart systems.

 I’m also a **YouTube creator** where I teach aptitude and placement topics, and I’m constantly learning new things—from **Large Language Models** to **Deep Learning architectures**—to stay ahead in the AI revolution.